 - If applicable, the month and year your diploma was received (for High School or GED)

-- If you have a Pennsylvania Treasury 529 College Savings Program account, you may need a recent account statement for the total savings, or visit pa529.com or paable.gov.
+- If you have a savings account through PA 529 or PA ABLE, you may need a recent account statement for the total savings, or visit pa529.com or paable.gov.

 How Much Can I Expect to Receive?

 The amount of money you can expect to receive is based on your financial situation, as well as the type of school you choose to attend in Pennsylvania.